john-moa/Projects/README.md

 **Invest in Parking Expansion** at the 4 Star Resort, which saw a 300%+ increase in demand during peak years.

 **Leverage Seasonal ADR Increases**: Maintain or enhance pricing strategies in July and December when both ADR and volume spike.
+Consider dynamic pricing to optimize revenue capture during high demand periods.

 **Assess Revenue Dip in 2023**: Explore potential causes of the 2023 revenue dip such as seasonal patterns or changes in demand through further analysis of operational and marketing data.
+Identifying key drivers can help recover or mitigate future losses.

-**Segment Operational Strategy**: Differentiate approaches between MidTown Luxury Hotel and the 4 Star Resort & Hotel—e.g., focus MidTown on consistent revenue and the Resort on managing seasonality and amenities.
+**Segment Operational Strategy**: Differentiate approaches between MidTown Luxury Hotel and the 4 Star Resort & Hotel—e.g., focus MidTown on consistent revenue and guest retention while the Resort focuses on managing seasonal fluctuations, improving amenities, and addressing infrastructure demands.

 ## Considerations & Caveats